wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

 - [PHP - FTP](/documentation/articles/web-sites-php-mysql-deploy-use-ftp/)
 - [Python](/documentation/articles/web-sites-python-ptvs-django-mysql/)

-This tutorial shows how to create a simple [Node.js](http://nodejs.org) application and deploy it to a [web app](/home/features/web-site) in [Azure Web App](/documentation/services/web-sites) by using [Git](http://git-scm.com).
+This tutorial shows how to create a simple [Node.js](http://nodejs.org) application and deploy it to a [web app](/documentation/articles/app-service-web-overview/) in [Azure App Service](/documentation/articles/app-service-value-prop-what-is/) by using [Git](http://git-scm.com).
 The instructions in this tutorial can be followed on any operating system that is capable of running Node.js.

 You'll learn:

-* How to create a web app in Azure by using the Azure Classic Management Portal.
+* How to create a web app in Azure App Service by using the Azure Portal Preview.
 * How to deploy a Node.js application to the web app by pushing to the web app's Git repository.

 The completed application writes a short "hello world" string to the browser.